OptimFinance/odao-proposals/0019-LiquidityManagement/0019-LiquidityManagement.md

 ### Council Liquidity Management

 We give the ODAO Council the power to manage: remove and add (not beyond removed amount) liquidity to the governance token pair of the ODAO.
-Fee tier and pool type may be freely changed, with an underlaying mandate to act in the best interest of the protocol as per usual.
+Fee tier and pool type may be freely changed, with a underpingmandate to act in the best interest of the protocol as per usual.